 Direct connection is a frequently used process in industry.
 For instance, components of a complex shape (such as a car) may be designed by different groups separately or taken from deformed versions of some previously designed parts and then assembled into a complete object for efficiency purpose.
 Undesired positional or tangential discontinuity along the component boundary is usually fixed manually.
 This problem can be regarded as a constrained surface deformation problem by noticing that the connection process is equivalent to deforming the base surfaces so that the boundary curves of the base surfaces would coincide with the connection curve and appropriate continuity condition is satisfied along the connection curve.
-Techniques in this area can be found in [3][4][21][22][?].
+Techniques in this area can be found in [3][4][22][23][24].

 The indirect connection problem has been extensively studied for two special cases.
-In the first case, the connection process is performed on the boundary curves of the base surfaces, i.e., the rail curves are defined by the boundary curves of the base surfaces.
+In the first case, the rail curves are defined by the boundary curves of the base surfaces.
 A typical example is the indirect connection of two cylinders with different diameters along their boundary curves.
-The connection surface is usually generated as a blending surface [1][12][13][?][20].
-In some occasions, however, the connection surface is constructed by solving some interpolation condition [2][6][14].
-The S-patch [16][17] and Gregory Patch [5], which can smoothly connect multiple surface patches, are constructed using a similar approach as well.
+The connection surface is usually generated as a blending surface [1][12][13][21].
+In some occasions the connection surface is constructed by solving some interpolation condition [2][6][15].
+The S-patch [17][18] and Gregory Patch [5], which can smoothly connect multiple surface patches, are constructed using a similar approach.

 In the second case, the base surfaces are two intersecting surfaces and a connection surface is generated to replace the intersecting curve and its vicinity as a smoothing (rounding) process.
-The connection surface is usually a part of a canal surface generated by a rolling ball which has $G^1$ contact to the base surfaces.
-An extensive survey of results in this case can be found in [19].
+The connection surface is usually a part of a canal surface generated by a rolling ball which has G^1 contact to the base surfaces.
+An extensive survey in this case can be found in [20].
 Connection surfaces that have higher degree of continuity along the rail curves can also be constructed [9][10][11].

 Indirect connection of parametric surfaces with general rail curves has not been well studied yet.
-Filip's work [8] seems to be the only known result in this area.
-Given two arbitrary rail curves, a connection surface that allows tension control is constructed using the Hermite interpolation technique.
-Since a tangent function usually can not be explicitly defined for an arbitrary rail curve, the connection surface constructed this way is not $C^1$ continuous, as the author has claimed, but only piecewise $C^1$ continuous.
-The most serious drawback of this approach, however, is that the connection surface does not have a NURBS representation and the degree of the surface is high.
-For bicubic B-spline base surfaces, the degree of the resulting connection surface is eighteen, not suitable for stable numerical computation.
+Filip's work [8] and Kim/Elber's work [14] seem to be the only known results in this area.
+They construct a connection surface with G^1 or C^1 continuity by using Hermite interpolation, based on the assumption that the rail curves are parametrically defined in the domain of the base surfaces.
+The problem with this approach is that the connection surface does not have a NURBS representation and the degree of the surface is high.
+For bicubic B-spline base surfaces, the degree of the resulting connection surface is at least 18, not suitable for stable numerical computation.
+Most importantly, this approach can not handle industrial applications where a rail (trimming) curve is defined as a closed polygon, not a parametrically defined curve, in the domain of the base surface.

-We will overcome the problems encountered by Filip's approach by presenting a new approach for indirect connection of trimmed NURBS surfaces.
-The connection satisfies the pseudo- $G^1$ or pseudo- $C^1$ smoothness requirement (to be defined in Section 2), a condition not as strong as $G^1$ or $C^1$ , but smooth enough for most industrial applications.
-Most importantly, the connection surface constructed by this method has a bicubic NURBS representation and, hence, is compatible with most of the current data-exchange standards.
-The connection surface is a composition of many small blends, instead of a single blend.
+We overcome these problems by presenting a new approach for indirect connection of trimmed NURBS surfaces.
+The connection satisfies the pseudo- G^1 or pseudo- C^1 smoothness condition (to be defined in Section 2), a condition not as strong as G^1 or C^1 , but smooth enough for most industrial applications.
+Most importantly, the connection surface constructed by this method has a bicubic NURBS representation and, hence, it is compatible with most of the current data-exchange standards.
+The connection surface is a composition of a set of small blends, instead of a single blend.
 Hence, it takes more space for internal representation.
-But the bicubic NURBS representation makes it more efficient and stable for computation and rendering, a seemingly reasonable trade-off.
+But the bicubic NURBS representation makes it more efficient and stable for computation and rendering, a practically reasonable trade-off.
 The new approach also allows tension control of the connection surface by the user.